Mississippi St faces tough decisions following Leach's death - WHIZ News

 “Mike’s death also underscores the fragility and uncertainty of our lives,” Keenum said in statement.
 “Three weeks ago, Mike and I were together in the locker room celebrating a hard-fought victory (in the Egg Bowl against Ole Miss) in Oxford.”

+Brett said Mississippi State would hold a memorial for Leach on campus, but when was still be to determined.
+He said the school first wanted to consult with Leach’s relatives and allow them to make their own arrangements for services first.

-For now, the Bulldogs can look forward to the bowl game at Tampa’s Raymond James Stadium, which is home to a pirate ship — something Leach no doubt would have enjoyed given his appreciation of pirates.
+For now, the Bulldogs can look forward to the bowl game at Tampa’s Raymond James Stadium, which is home the NFL’s Buccaneers and a pirate ship — something Leach no doubt would have enjoyed given his appreciation of pirates.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2